mvanveen/zeppelin/README.md

 included.
 It connects to any locally running `dev_appserver.py` instance by default, and can alternatively connect to remote instances.

+### Easy Breezy Unit Tests.

+Your project's unit test results are just a `zeppelin test` away.
+We use `nose` as our default test runner.

 ## Examples

 ### Deployment